CSS blend mode

 Support

 Before using this property, make sure you check out Can I Use for more details on its support for these properties.
-Currently, the background-blend-mode property has a slightly better support, hopefully, mix-blend-mode will catch up soon.
+Currently, the background-blend-mode property has slightly better support, hopefully, mix-blend-mode will catch up soon.

 Summary